nebrius/raspi-pwm/README.md

 });
 ```

+## Pin Naming

+The pins on the Raspberry Pi are a little complicated.
+There are multiple headers on some Raspberry Pis with extra pins, and the pin numbers are not consistent between Raspberry Pi board versions.

+To help make it easier, you can specify pins in three ways.
+The first is to specify the pin by function, e.g. ```'GPIO18'```.
+The second way is to specify by pin number, which is specified in the form "P[header]-[pin]", e.g. ```'P1-7'```.
+The final way is specify the [Wiring Pi virtual pin number](http://wiringpi.com/pins/), e.g. ```7```.
+If you specify a number instead of a string, it is assumed to be a Wiring Pi number.

+Be sure to read the [full list of pins](https://github.com/nebrius/raspi-io/wiki) on the supported models of the Raspberry Pi.

 ## API

-### new PWM(pin)
+### new PWM(config)

 Instantiates a new PWM instance on the given pin.
 Note that PWM is limited to only 1 pin on the Model A/B and 2 pins on the A+/B+/2.
+On the A/B, the PWM pin is exposed on ```GPIO18```.
+The A+/B+/2 is a little more complicated.
+The first PWM is exposed on two pins, ```GPIO18``` and ```GPIO12```.
+This PWM can only be active on one of these pins at a time, however, so choose carefully.
+The second PWM pin on the A+/B+/2 is exposed on ```GPIO19```.
 Check the [wiring information wiki](https://github.com/bryan-m-hughes/raspi-io/wiki) for more information.

 _Arguments_: